gbdev/pandocs/src/OAM.md

 During each scanline's OAM scan, the PPU compares [`LY`](<#FF44 - LY (LCD Y Coordinate) (R)>) ([using `LCDC` bit 2 to determine their size](<#LCDC.2 - OBJ size>)) to each object's Y position to select up to 10 objects to be drawn on that line.
-The PPU scans OAM sequentially (from $FE00 to $FE9F), and stops as soon as 10 objects are found, ignoring the rest.
+The PPU scans OAM sequentially (from $FE00 to $FE9F), selecting the first (up to) 10 suitably-positioned objects.

-Therefore, objects earlier in OAM will be dropped less frequently than later ones; in particular, the first 10 objects will never be dropped.

 Since the PPU only checks the Y coordinate to select objects, even off-screen objects count towards the 10-objects-per-scanline limit.